 Pre-Medical Pathway Overview

-The Health Professions Office is here to assist you throughout your pre-medical pathway journey, assisting with course planning, application support, personal statement brainstorm, and interview preparation.
-Visit our services page for information on how to make an appointment with our office to apply what you've learned throughout our website and seek personalized assistance.
+The Health Professions Office is here to assist you throughout your pre-medical pathway journey.
+Review our appointment policies for information on how to make an appointment with our office to apply what you've learned throughout our website and seek personalized assistance.

 Additional Resources